RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

 The box loss is consist of $\triangle x$, $\triangle y$, width, length and angle offset $\triangle\theta$ loss, which are in the formulation of smooth $L1$ loss.
 While for the angle classification loss, the cross-entropy loss $l_{\theta}^{ce}$ is applied:

-\boldsymbol{$\alpha$} is binary mask matrix that controls the box regression loss in which each element $\alpha_{i,j}$ is either 1 or 0.
-Typically, the binary mask matrix \boldsymbol{$\alpha$} is utilized to control which anchor points on the feature map are selected for calculating the box loss, denoting by $\alpha_{i,j} = 1$.
-The chosen samples are referred to as positive samples, while the unselected ones are termed negative samples.
+where $\alpha_{i,j} \in \{0,1\}$ is the binary element of mask matrix $\bm{\alpha}$.
+Typically, \boldsymbol{$\alpha$} is utilized to control which anchor points on the BEV feature map are selected for calculating the box loss.
+The chosen samples are referred as positive samples, denoting by $\alpha_{i,j} = 1$, while the unselected ones are termed as negative samples with $\alpha_{i,j} = 0$.

-Because the box regression loss could only occur on the positive samples, while the foreground-background classification loss is computed upon every anchor point on the feature map.
-This leads to the problem that when decoding the predicted object, an anchor point with a higher foreground-background classification score does not always index the best bounding box regression result.
+The box regression loss could only occur on the positive samples, while the foreground-background classification loss is computed upon every anchor point on the feature map.
+This leads to the problem that an anchor point with a higher foreground-background classification score does not always index the best bounding box regression result during decoding the predicted object.
 This is known as the inconsistency problem in label assignments.
 A label assignment strategy with lesser inconsistency between foreground-background classification and box regression can decrease the model's miss-detection rate and help achieve higher detection accuracy.

-Typically, three strategies of label assignment could be applied, including bipartite matching, multi-positive label assignment, and single-positive label assignment.
-The 'multi/single' indicates how many anchor points can be chosen as the positive sample for one object.
+Typically, three strategies of label assignment could be applied, including bipartite matching, multi-positive label assignment, and single-positive label assignment. ``Multi/single" indicates how many anchor points can be chosen as the positive sample for one object.